beryllium7/jenkins-pipeline-tutorial/README.md

 open a terminal in this folder

 docker build -t imagename .
+docker images
-docker run --publish 8888:80 imagename
+docker run -it -p 8888:80 imagename mkdir beryl cd beryl(go to path where html file is there) docker run --publish 8888:80 imagename docker ps docker history

 open browser and go to localhost:8888
 ```